Frequently Asked Questions

-Shampoo and conditioner are provided in camp, as well as shower gel, body lotion and hand wash.
-Hairdryers are available at certain camps such as Matemwe and Sayari Camp.
-Electricity is a precious resource in the bush and is supplied largely from solar power and generators, so not all camps can support hairdryers.
+Shampoo, conditioner, body wash, hand wash, and body lotions are all provided in camp.
+Please do note that hairdryers are only available at Matemwe and Sayari Camp.
+This is because, in the bush, electricity is a precious resource and is supplied largely from solar power and generators, so not all of our camps can support hairdryers.

-The Great Wildebeest Migration is one of the New Seven Wonders of the World and is the largest animal migration in the world.
-Every year, more than 2 million animals (Wildebeest, Zebra, and Gazelle) migrate in a clockwise direction across the ecosystems of the Serengeti (Tanzania) and the Masai Mara (Kenya).
+The Great Wildebeest Migration is the largest animal migration in the world.
+Every year, more than 2 million animals (wildebeest, zebra, and gazelle) migrate in a clockwise direction across the ecosystems of the Serengeti (Tanzania) and the Masai Mara (Kenya).
 On the way, they have to cross crocodile-infested rivers, are hunted by predators, and face natural disasters such as droughts and flooding in a daily struggle for survival.

-Asilia Africa operates a number of camps specifically along the route of the migration to offer you a front-row-seat to all the migration action.
+Asilia Africa operates a number of camps specifically along the route of the migration to offer you a front-row seat to all the migration action.
 For example, Sayari Camp is located close to many of the Mara River crossing points in the Northern Serengeti.
-Many of our camps are semi-permanent, and change their location up to three times a year to ensure proximity to the action of the migration, while other camps are in a fixed location and offer additional amenities such as swimming pools.
+We have three mobile camps in the Serengeti which move to two or three locations in a year to ensure proximity to the action of the migration, while other camps are in a fixed location and offer additional amenities such as swimming pools.